flancer64/vsf_1c_app/README.md

 # vsf_1c_app
-VueStorefront app to integrate qith 1C
+VueStorefront app to integrate with 1C.1C